PROV-019: Student Academic Grievance PolicyDate: 07/05/2012 Status: Final

 A decision made by a faculty member or an individual acting in his/her official capacity at the University that affects a student’s academic standing or performance.
 Academic decisions include, but are not limited to, academic probation and suspension and denial of requests to return to the University before the end of the period of suspension as defined by the school.
 Academic decisions do not include decisions regarding admission to the University, transfer from one school to another within the University, admission to a particular major or program of study, decisions made by the Honor or Judiciary Committees, any grading decision or determination of grading criteria or course requirements (see “Grade Changes” in Related Information below), or allegations of professional misconduct unrelated to a student’s academic standing or performance.

-An undergraduate, graduate, or professional student who believes that an academic decision violates the University’s or school’s academic policies and procedures may file an academic grievance with the appropriate department chair, unit head, or faculty committee.
+An undergraduate, graduate, professional, or distance learning student who believes that an academic decision violates the University’s or school’s academic policies and procedures may file an academic grievance with the appropriate department chair, unit head, or faculty committee.
 Students should consult the dean’s office of their school for guidance as to the appropriate point of contact for the initial appeal.
 This process is intended to remedy harm done to the grievant and not to impose punitive sanctions on University employees or other students.
 However, in some cases, a proposed corrective action may include a recommendation for disciplinary action to be taken toward a University employee or student.
 In such cases, the recommendation will be addressed under the appropriate University procedure.

 The grievance must be filed by the student who is affected by the academic decision being contested; it may not be filed on the student’s behalf by another individual.